yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

    code .
    ```

-   Then press **Enter**.

-   >**Note**: Be sure to include the period after the code command as this instructs Code to open the current directory context.
+   Be sure to include the period '.' after the code command as this instructs the Cloud Shell Editor window to open *in the current directory location*.
+Then, press **Enter**.

-3. In *Azure Cloud Shell*, initialize a local Git repository by running the following command:
+3. In Azure Cloud Shell, initialize a local Git repository by running the following commands:

     > If a ".git" folder and local repository already exists in the folder, then you will need to delete the ".git" folder first before running the commands below to initialize the Git repository.

     ```bash
     git init
+    git add .
+    git commit -m "initial checkin"
     ```

 4. Paste the first command you copied from Azure DevOps.
 It will resemble the command below: